- How is liver cancer treated?

 - Complementary and alternative therapies for liver cancer

 Ablation refers to treatments that destroy liver tumors without removing them.
 These techniques are often used in patients with no more than a few small tumors but for whom surgery is not a good option (often because of poor health or reduced liver function).
 They are less likely to cure the cancer than surgery, but they can still be very helpful for some people.
 These treatments are also sometimes used in patients waiting for a liver transplant.

-Ablation is best used for tumors no larger than about 3 cm across.
+Ablation is best used for tumors no larger than about 3 cm across (a little over an inch).
 For slightly larger tumors (3 to 5 cm across), it may be used along with embolization (see next section).
 Because ablation often destroys some of the normal tissue around the tumor, it might not be a good choice for treating tumors near major blood vessels, the diaphragm, or major bile ducts.

 This type of treatment typically does not require a hospital stay.
 Often, ablation can be done without surgery by inserting a needle or probe into the tumor through the skin.
 The needle or probe is guided into place with ultrasound or CT scanning.
 Sometimes, though, to be sure the treatment is aimed at the right place, it may be done during surgery.

 This procedure uses high-energy radio waves for treatment.
 The doctor inserts a thin, needle-like probe into the tumor.
 A high-frequency current is then passed through the tip of the probe, which heats the tumor and destroys the cancer cells.
 This is a common treatment method for small tumors.